wout/dat-metadata-standard/README.md

-# Venster Metadata Standard (Beta)
+# DAT Metadata Standard

-A metadata standard for storing modular on-chain NFTs on Cardano.
+A metadata standard for storing Distributed Artifact Tokens, or DATs, on the Cardano blockchain.

 ## Introduction

-This standard describes the separation of data and logic for on-chain NFTs.
-It is intended for generative on-chain art but it may also be suitable for other use cases.
-The main goal is to solve the four problems described below.
+This standard is intended for on-chain generative art but may also be suitable for other use cases.
+In essence, it describes a method to store generative tokens on the blockchain in a distributed and space-efficient way using Cardano's Native Tokens.
+Its main goal is to solve the four problems described below.

 ### **Problem 1**: Storage limit

-Cardano is very well suited for on-chain NFTs.
-Compared to other blockchains, Cardano has the lowest L1 storage cost per kB, but the maximum transaction size of 16 kB is more limited in comparison to other chains.
+Cardano is very well suited for on-chain generative art.
+Compared to other blockchains, it has the lowest L1 storage cost per kB, but the maximum transaction size of 16 kB is more limited in comparison to other chains.

 ### **Problem 2**: Inefficient use of block space

 Some existing on-chain projects on Cardano make inefficient use of block space by repeatedly storing the same monolithic blob accompanied by a few unique parameters.
-This results in thousands of copies of the same code, often close to or at the full capacity of the 16 kB limit.
+The result is thousands of copies of the same code, close to or at the full capacity of the 16 kB limit.

 ### **Problem 3**: External dependencies

-Storing all dependencies for a generative artwork on the blockchain isn't always an option.
+Storing all dependencies for a generative token on the blockchain isn't always convenient or even viable.
 Examples are p5.js, three.js, python or Blender, to name a few.
-There is no clearly defined way to describe external dependencies in such a way that on-chain NFTs can be reproduced by third parties.
+There is no clearly defined way to describe external dependencies so that digital artifacts can be easily reproduced by third parties.

-### **Problem 4**: NFT properties
+### **Problem 4**: Token properties

-An asset's root namespace is often polluted with arbitrary key/value pairs.
+As it is right now, a token's root namespace is often polluted with arbitrary key/value pairs.
 It makes sense to constrain token-specific properties to a `properties` object, making it easier for viewers to locate and render those values.

+## DATs

+Generative tokens produced by this standard are called **Distributed Artifact Tokens**, or **DAT**s.
+They can be fungible, semi-fungible or non-fungible.
+They are not necessarily a replacement for NFTs, but rather a separate class of token in their own right.

+Aside from their distributed nature, DATs can query information about the current state of the blockchain, from their own mint transaction, and from previously minted tokens to create inter-linked token collections.
+In that sense, DATs facilitate artists to create art _with_ the blockchain.

 ## Metadata

-The Venster Metadata Standard builds on the existing [CIP-0025](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0025) standard and is divided into three separate entities.
+The DAT Metadata Standard builds on the existing [CIP-0025](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0025) standard and is divided into three separate entities.

 ### **1**.
 Scene

 The *scene* token is the part the end user will receive in their wallet.
-It contains all the information to render the NFT.
-This part adds a `renderer` property to the CIP 25 standard:
+It contains all the information to render the DAT.
+The scene token requires a `renderer` property to be present, referencing the renderer token.

 ```cddl
 {